Kelly de la Rocha

 March of Dimes

-Transient tachypnea of Newborn.
-Kids Health Nemours website.
+Transient tachypnea of the newborn (TTN).
+EBSCO DynaMed Plus website.
 Available at:

 Lucille Packard Children’s Hospital.
 Transient tachypnea of the newborn.
 Lucille Packard Children’s Hospital website.
 Available at: